FIWARE/tutorials.Concise-Format/README.md

 ### Normalized NGSI-LD

-The full "normalized" form is an excellent choice for data exchange, since through the the `@context` and the definition of JSON-LD keywords, machines are given all the tools to fully comprehend the payload format.
+The full "normalized" form is an excellent choice for data exchange, since through the `@context` and the definition of JSON-LD keywords, machines are given all the tools to fully comprehend the payload format.
 Responses return the complete current state of each entity, with payloads all including sub-attributes such as Properties-of-Properties, Properties-of-Relationships and other standard metadata terms like `observedAt` and `unitCode`.
 Furthermore normalized